karena2/Spectral-Dataset15/README.md

 # Spectral Band Selection in Optical Systems for the Classification of Materials Dataset

-## Autors: Karen Fonseca, Pablo Gómez, Hans Garcia and Henry Arguello
+## Autors: Karen Fonseca, Pablo Gómez, Hans Garcia, Jorge Bacca and Henry Arguello
 ## Universidad Industrial de Santander, Bucaramanga, Colombia

 ## How to cite